 For Gross Income Classes, the dividend is calculated at the discretion of the Board of Managers of the Management Company on the basis of the expected gross income over a given period, with relevant expenses of the Class deducted after such distribution.
 Distributions for Gross Income Classes may amount to a return or withdrawal of part of a Unitholder's original investment or from any capital gains attributable to that original investment.
-While the payment of all distributions (by paying expenses out of the net capital gains and assets of the Fund), which may therefore result in a larger reduction in the Net Asset Value per Unit, Gross Income Classes way be achieved by foregoing the potential for future capital growth.
+While the payment of all distributions would result in an immediate reduction of the Net Asset Value per Unit, Gross Income Classes may pay larger distributions (by paying expenses out of the net capital gains and assets of the Fund), which may therefore result in a larger reduction in the Net Asset Value per Unit of the relevant Fund.
+As a result, capital may be eroded and income may be achieved by foregoing the potential for future capital growth.
 Unitholders should note that dividends distributed in this manner may be taxable as income, depending on the local tax legislation, and should seek their own professional tax advice in this regard.